Tefnut

+Tefnut (egy tfn.t; ⲧϥⲏⲛⲉ tfēne) is a deity in Ancient Egyptian religion, the feminine counterpart of the air god Shu.
+Her mythological function is less clear than that of Shu, but Egyptologists have suggested she is connected with moisture, based on a passage in the Pyramid Texts in which she produces water, and on parallelism with Shu's connection with dry air.
+She was also one of the goddesses who could function as the fiery Eye of Ra.

 Etymology

 The name Tefnut has no certain etymology but it may be an onomatopoeia of the sound of spitting, as Atum spits her out in some versions of the creation myth.
 Additionally, her name was written as a mouth spitting in late texts.
+Other interpretations include a link to the moon or the passage of time as related to the dead.
+It is also possible that she is linked to Tefen, a deity of which there is little evidence of, but may share etymology as meaning "orphan and orphaness."

 Like most Egyptian deities, including her brother, Tefnut has no single ideograph or symbol.
 Her name in hieroglyphs consists of four single phonogram signs t-f-n-t.
 Although the n phonogram is a representation of waves on the surface of water, it was never used as an ideogram or determinative for the word water (mw), or for anything associated with water.

 Mythological origins

-Tefnut is a daughter of the solar deity Ra-Atum.
+Tefnut is the first daughter of the solar deity Ra-Atum.
 Married to her twin brother Shu, she is mother of Nut, the sky and Geb, the earth.
 Tefnut's grandchildren were Osiris, Isis, Set, Nephthys, and, in some versions, Horus the Elder.
 She was also the great-grandmother of Horus the Younger.
 Alongside her father, brother, children, grandchildren, and great-grandchild, she is a member of the Ennead of Heliopolis.

 There are a number of variants to the myth of the creation of the twins Tefnut and Shu.
 In every version, Tefnut is the product of parthenogenesis, and all involve some variety of body fluid.

 In the Heliopolitan creation myth, Atum sneezed to produce Tefnut and Shu.
 Pyramid Text 527 says, "Atum was creative in that he proceeded to sneeze while in Heliopolis.
 And brother and sister were born - that is Shu and Tefnut."

 In some versions of this myth, Atum also spits out his saliva, which forms the act of procreation.
 This version contains a play on words, the tef sound which forms the first syllable of the name Tefnut also constitutes a word meaning "to spit" or "to expectorate".

 The Coffin Texts contain references to Shu being sneezed out by Atum from his nose, and Tefnut being spat out like saliva.
 The Bremner-Rind Papyrus and the Memphite Theology describe Atum as sneezing out saliva to form the twins.